CodeFalling/run-in/Readme.md

 $ run-in -g "prefix-*" -c "npm install"
 ```

-to watching all your projects in this directory (`npm run build -- -w`)
+to watching all your projects in this directory (`npm run watch`)

 ```
-$ run-in -g "*" -c "npm run build -- -w"
+$ run-in -g "*" -c "npm run watch"
 ```